Headed to Nicaragua? If you plan on doing some traveling around, you'll want to get the scoop on how the buses work

 What Are The Bus Schedules?

 This is tricky in Nicaragua; there aren’t very many online schedules to look at, so it’s always best to see what you can find online and then double-check in person.
-One volunteer said there really isn't a bus schedule and even confused some of the local most of the time.
-There is one site, however, that’s pretty helpful.
+One volunteer said there really isn't a bus schedule and even confused some of the locals most of the time.